rossng/docs/source/administration/identity-access-management/policy-based-access-control.rst

            - Returns the JWT ID claim from the client authentication information.

          * - ``jwt:upn``
-           - Returns the JWT ID claim from the client authentication information.
+           - Returns the User Principal Name claim from the client authentication information.

          * - ``jwt:name``
            - Returns the ``name`` claim for the user.